Kiran-sai-hub/timeley/README.md

-# Timely - Time Tracking & Leave Management
+# Timeley - Time Tracking & Leave Management

-Timely is a modern, full-stack application designed to streamline employee time tracking and leave management.
+Timeley is a modern, full-stack application designed to streamline employee time tracking and leave management.
 It features a robust backend for secure data handling and a sleek, responsive frontend for an intuitive user experience.

+## Interesting Fact

+A version of the very same app here maybe one or two changes is being used actively by 30+ employees in production of a Small agency for thier time & leave tracking.

 ## Features